-On March 1, 2011, at the request of County Supervisor George Shirakawa, the board of supervisors established a cross-system reentry network to develop and implement a reentry plan for the county.
+On March 1, 2011, the Board of Supervisors established a cross-system reentry network to develop and implement a reentry plan for the county.
 The Reentry Network is led by an eight-member governance team, which is responsible for the vision, direction, and accountability of the group.
 Network membership is open to any individuals and organizations providing reentry services or with interest in supporting the reentry efforts in Santa Clara County.

 Since August 2011, the Reentry Network has been meeting on a quarterly basis with the focus of implementing policy and procedure changes that will better assist with a successful reentry transition.
 Network members provide expertise, operations support, and guidance to the governance team.